filamentphp/filament/packages/tables/docs/03-columns/01-getting-started.md

 ## Searching

-Columns may be searchable, by using the text input in the top right of the table.
+Columns may be searchable, by using the text input field in the top right of the table.
 To make a column searchable, you must use the `searchable()` method:

 ```php
 use Filament\Tables\Columns\TextColumn;